Cancer Vaccines

 But this isn’t straightforward.
 Tumours are different for every individual, and they have different antigens.
 So, there can’t be one universal vaccine for cancer – different vaccines will need to be created for different tumour types.

-Thankfully, researchers have been able to identify a range of tumour-specific antigens, which aren’t found on healthy cells, and tumour-associated antigens, which are present on some normal cells.
+Thankfully, researchers have been able to identify a range of tumour-specific antigens, which aren’t found on healthy cells, and tumour-associated antigens, which are only present on some normal cells.
 These antigens are useful markers to help the immune system target cancer cells while leaving healthy parts of the body alone.

 The next step is delivering these antigens into the body.
 To do that, scientists are trying out lots of different cancer vaccine technologies.